This article, published in Private Debt Investor (PDI) in February 2021, is made available by PFX for those who do not subscribe to PDI.

 By David G Rose

 The historic outflow of capital from the traditional banking network into the private debt and equity markets, derided by polite fiscal society as the ‘shadow banking’ sector was, curiously, first exposed in the OECD’s 2006 Pensions Report.
 They were the first global authority of any description to acknowledge the most tectonic upheaval in 400 years of banking as we once knew it.
-Now, a decade and a half later ‘shadow banking’ clearly overshadows traditional banking.
+Now, almost two decades later, ‘shadow banking’ clearly overshadows mainstream banking.
 Irony lives.

 But the challenge for the entire sector has always been to identify opportunities, most often concealed in a sea of disjointed information, that can deliver the enhanced returns from alternative assets that investors demand.
-Now, with the roll-out of Covid vaccines and (for those it matters to) Brexit done, there is additional pull from increasingly buoyant equity markets with their built-in risk mitigation and liquidity.
+Now, with the roll-out of Covid vaccines and stability on the horizon, there is additional pull from increasingly buoyant equity markets with their built-in risk mitigation and liquidity.

 To get an indication of what proportion of all this wealth goes to private debt and equity we need to look at the real estate (14.6%) and alternative investments (12.9%) allocations.
-Bringing up a total of 27.5% of $74tn of private capital equating to $20.35tn of ‘dry powder’ seeking out opportunities with returns expected to be superior, yet just as ‘safe’, as what the mainstream markets deliver.
+Bringing up a total of 27.5% of $74tn of private capital equating to $20.35tn of ‘dry powder’ seeking out opportunities with returns expected to be superior to, yet just as ‘safe’, as those available with mainstream investments.

 Genuine project finance leaves the principals be they individual, corporate or government free and clear of any financial liability.
 For private debt providers this ‘non-recourse’ financing demands in-depth due diligence, an acute understanding of the permits, permissions and other documentation requirements and dependable ‘third party’ support from lawyers, surveyors and others.
 No price can be put on an exceptionally close working relationship with underwriters, the best of which will provide complementary support at the due diligence level.